BMW M3: Evolution 2

+To keep the M3 competitive for the 1988 season, the Evolution 2 was released.
+501 examples were built between March and May 1988, it featured a revised camshaft, pistons and an increased compression ratio from 10.5:1 to 11.0:1.
+There was also a more efficient air intake and a lightened flywheel.
+Visually the Evolution 2 featured a BMW Motorsport tricolour camshaft and intake plenum cover.
+Power increased to 162 kW at 6750 rpm and 245 Nm at 4750 rpm.
+For the Evolution 2, BMW installed a slightly reduced final drive ratio to provide a higher top speed (3.15:1 instead of 3.25:1).

+Visual changes included a deeper front air dam with brake cooling ducts instead of fog lights, while the boot lid featured a rear spoiler complete with a new trailing flap.
+These assemblies were all made lighter than on previous iterations of the M3.
+More weight was saved thanks to the installation of thinner side and rear glass.

 Sport Evolution

-A more powerful and lighter "Sport Evolution" model (sometimes referred to as "EVO3"), with a limited production run of 600 units, was produced with an upgraded 2467 cc engine rated at 238 PS at 7,000 rpm and 240 Nm at 4,750 rpm.
+For 1990, a more powerful and lighter "Sport Evolution" model (sometimes referred to as "EVO3") with a limited production run of 600 units, was produced with an upgraded 2467 cc engine rated at 238 PS at 7,000 rpm and 240 Nm at 4,750 rpm.
 The top speed was increased to 154 mi/h.
 Sport Evolution models have enlarged front bumper openings and an adjustable multi-position front splitter and rear wing.
 Brake cooling ducts were installed in place of front foglights.

 Ravaglia and Cecotto editions

 In April 1989, the Ravaglia and Cecotto limited editions were released, both named after Deutsche Tourenwagen Meisterschaft (DTM) racing drivers.
 Power was increased to 215 PS with a catalytic converter.
 Cecotto Edition production consisted of 480 cars, plus 80 cars for the Swiss market de-tuned to 211 PS to meet Swiss emissions limits.
 The production run for the Ravaglia Edition consisted of 25 cars.